 Is breast reduction surgery covered by health insurance?

+Some health insurance policies include a benefit for breast reduction surgery if it's medically necessary.
 Private health insurance hospital cover is available in a range of levels to suit the cover needs and budgets of different people: public hospital cover, basic hospital cover, medium hospital cover and top hospital cover.
-While the exact list of treatments and procedures covered by these policies differ between insurers, you will need a top- or possibly mid-level policy in order to receive a benefit for breast reduction surgery.
+While the exact list of treatments and procedures covered by these policies differ between funds, you will need a top or possibly mid-level policy in order to receive a benefit for breast reduction surgery.